toto7735/MoveWorldBoardReducer/README.md

 # MoveWorldBorderReducer

-Plugin used in {YouTube Link} made by toto7735 with ❤
+Plugin used in https://youtu.be/J3dMoOdehpY made by toto7735 with ❤

 **Minecraft Version: 1.18.2**